Codecademy/docs/content/general/concepts/cache/cache.md

 ---
-Title: 'Cache'
+Title: "Cache"
-Description: 'A cache is data stored locally in an application for faster retrieval.'
+Description: "A cache is data stored locally in an application for faster retrieval."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Best Practices'
+  - "Best Practices"
-  - 'Memory'
+  - "Memory"
-  - 'Algorithms'
+  - "Algorithms"
-  - 'Queries'
+  - "Queries"
 CatalogContent:
-  - 'paths/computer-science'
+  - "paths/computer-science"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 A **cache** is data stored locally in an application for faster retrieval.
 Caches work by acting as initial locations for data access when client interfaces make a request for data.